 Not many people realize that true brick veneer also offers energy advantages for a home because it adds thermal mass to the structure.
 On a hot day, the transmission of excess heat to wall frames and insulation is reduced and slowed because it takes time for the brick to warm up.
 Conversely, it also takes longer for the low temperatures of a frosty night to penetrate the brick and draw heat out of your home.
 The more you can protect the insulated wall frame of your house from wide swings in temperature, the better that insulation will work.
 If you could magically apply brick to the outside of a non-brick home as a test, you’d immediately feel a difference inside.

-First, the extra money you invest to get brick comes back to you in the form of a faster resale and higher price.
+The extra money you invest to get brick comes back to you in the form of a faster resale and higher price.
 People love brick and they’ll pay more because of this.
 But at least as important to me is the investment in the quality of the homes, towns and cities of the world.
 Better buildings simply make better places.

 Stone is a favourite building material of mine, and I especially like working with natural stone that I quarry and shape myself into arches and corners and walls.
 Click below for a video tour of how I make round arches from natural limestone using a few simple tools.
 It has taken me several decades to perfect this technique.